philipp323/FAVOR/README.md

 Known Issues:
   - Error in Console when POST/DELETE a element (still works)
-  - After task-creation F5 is needed to be pressed
+  - After task-creation site is needed to be reloaded
   - Problem with mobile-view in app.html

 ## :chart_with_upwards_trend: Contributing: